5. A sermon on faith and works, 2:14-26

 iii] James again restates his proposition: "without works faith is no faith at all, any more than a corpse is a man", Adamson, v17.

 kaq (kata) + acc. "[faith] by itself" - according to itself.
+The NIV opts for an instrumental sense, expressing means; so Davids.
 Given the position in the Gk. sentence "by itself" could qualify "dead", as AV, but more likely "faith", as NIV.
 "Faith alone / left to itself", Cassirer.

 ean + subj. "if" - Another conditional clause, 3rd class.
 "So also faith, if it does not have works, then it is dead."
 A faith that does not bear fruit is essentially dead, cf. Mayor.